The value of flossing

 Flossing tools, such as a prethreaded flosser or floss holder may be helpful for people

 who are just learning how to floss.
-It may also aid people with limited dexterity
+They may also help people with limited abillity

 in their arms or hands, or people who are flossing the teeth of someone else (such